icewolfz/jiMUD/docs/functions.md

       - append background to get background code directly
       - eg redbackground to get red background, xred to get aixterm red or xredbackground to get aixterm red background
 - `isdefined(name)` Returns 1 if a variable is defined, 0 if undefined
+- `alarm("name|pattern", setTime, "profile")` return or set the time for alarm with name or matching pattern